djware/TrimUITools/README.md

 ---

 ![iconftp](https://github.com/djware/TrimUITools/assets/85318457/c076b0af-af75-4e9c-94fe-89054457c265)
 - **FTP Enable**: App that enables FTP on your device.
 Mounts the /mnt/SDCARD.
 Run then restart your device and your device will have ftp on all the time.
+Run the app again to disable this option from boot.
 ---
 ![randomicon](https://github.com/djware/TrimUITools/assets/85318457/0f2aee38-2e48-4cdf-ba67-8644ad814dd6)
 - **Random Game**: This app chooses a random Emulator and Rom that matches that emulator.